-Sleep is a major issue for pregnant ladies.
-Your concern for the baby drives you to ask when to stop sleeping on your stomach while pregnant.
+Sleep is a major issue for expecting ladies.
+Your concern for the baby drives you to ask when to stop sleeping on your stomach while expecting.
 The jury is out on that question.
 Most doctors answer that only you can judge.
 You should stop sleeping on your stomach when it becomes uncomfortable to do so.
 Other doctors will give you a week of your pregnancy—anywhere from week 16 to week 24—when you should stop sleeping on your stomach.
 And other doctors will tell you not to sleep on your stomach at any time during your pregnancy.

 Your main concern is that you may injure the baby while sleeping.
-However, there are concerns about your well-being and your future that you need to take into consideration when deciding on when to stop sleeping on your stomach while pregnant.
+However, there are concerns about your well-being and your future that you need to take into consideration when deciding on when to stop sleeping on your stomach while expecting.
 Obviously, there are several positions that you may unconsciously move to while you sleep, each of which has an issue.

-• When you are pregnant, you should not sleep on your back.
+• When you are expecting, you should not sleep on your back.
 As your pregnancy progresses, the fetus and uterine fluid gains in weight.
 If you sleep on your back, gravity pulls the fetus against your spine.
 When the uterus presses against the spine, it may cause spinal compression and intensified backaches.
-Backaches are a major complaint suffered by pregnant women.
+Backaches are a major complaint suffered by expecting women.
 Sleeping on your back may relieve some of your distress about injuring the baby in your sleep, but it contributes in a major way to the backaches you feel all day and night.

 • Many doctors will recommend you sleep on your side with a pillow supporting the baby.
 Since you are unaware of your actions while sleeping, this position can be just as dangerous as sleeping on your stomach.
 Gravity will pull your fetus to one side or the other putting pressure on the fetus while you sleep on your side.
 You will experience the feeling of gravity pulling your fetus to one side or the other while you sleep, leading to less restful sleep and wearing you down day-by-day and night-by-night.